ReVanced-Extended-Community/Community-Guides/general-guides/community-wiki/ytm-troubleshooting.md

 **a)** Uninstall the YT Music Extended app that is already on your device before trying again.
 Make sure it is not installed in an alternate user profile or private folder that your device features.

+**b)** Your patched YTM APK that you are installing was exported from the RVX Manager but does not have the `MicroG Support` patch applied to it.
+You can verify if this is the case by doing the following:

-**b)** Open the RVX Manager > Patcher > Select an application > Storage > Select the **patched** APK that you were trying to install.
+Open the RVX Manager > Patcher > Select an application > Storage > Select the **patched** APK that you were trying to install.

 Now check what it says the package name is near the top (in parenthesis).
 Make sure the package name starts with "app.rvx" like in [this image](https://imgur.com/a/AlYepUa).
-If it says something else, then you'll need to patch again and include the `Music MicroG Support` patch this time.
+If it says something else, then you'll need to patch again and apply the `MicroG Support` patch this time.

 **c)** Create a detailed post if you are still having trouble.